Newcoin-Foundation/newcoin.socializer-js/README.md

 ### ActionGenerator

 Helper class to construct contract actions  which can be pushed on chain with eosjs.

-Detailed information about each action can be found [here](https://github.com/pinknetworkx/atomicassets-contract/wiki/Actions)